 Training for Carstensz Pyramid

 In addition to technical proficiency, you will need to build your strength endurance as well as your cardiovascular capacity.
 Remember that being fit enough to run a marathon does not mean that you will be able to handle the challenges of a high-altitude peak.
 This is because pure aerobic fitness is not enough.
-Your training regime should focus on all of:
+Your training regime should focus on all of the following:

-- Climbing conditioning: walking or hiking up hills or stairs carrying packs up to bout 40 lbs
+- Climbing conditioning: walking or hiking up hills or stairs carrying packs up to about 40 lbs

-- Strengthening exercises: for lower body and core.
+- Strength exercises: for lower body and core.
 This includes sit-ups, squats and lunges.